 - Developing an infection

 What should I do if I have these symptoms?

-If they are mild, contact your midwife, doctor, NHS 111 or an NHS walk-in centre for advice.
+If they are mild, contact your midwife, GP, NHS 111 or an NHS walk-in centre for advice.

-If the bleeding is excessive or you feel extremely unwell, attend the Emergency department at the hospital or call 999 or if someone you are caring for is unconscious / bleeding excessively and not well enough to transport themselves to hospital.
+If the bleeding is excessive or you feel extremely unwell, attend the Emergency Department at the hospital.
+Call 999 if someone you are caring for is unconscious or bleeding excessively and not well enough to transport themselves to hospital.